-I am not really impressed with the performance while the expectations set by AMD was very high, all early reviews states otherwise.
-It just matches the performance of a GTX 970 with current state of drivers.
-The Nvidia GTX 1070 is in it’s own league.
-While we were having an expectation of a performance close to a GTX 980 but the RX 480 falls short of that expectation by a mile.
+In fact, the RX480 matches the performance of a GTX 970 with the current state of drivers.
+Besides, the Nvidia GTX 1070 is in its own league.
+We were expecting a performance close to a GTX 980, but the RX 480 falls shorts by a mile.

-We will wait for more matured driver updates from AMD to finally conclude , but again that will take a month or two.
-Also will have to check the performance with the updated drivers and OC ability to see how far can the card stretch the gaming performance.
+We will wait for more matured driver updates from AMD to finally conclude, but it can take a month or two.
+Also, I will have to check the performance of the updated drivers and OC ability to see how far can the card push the gaming performance.

-At this price the Nvidia GTX 1070 is a much better option with additional 12K price tag and a much better driver eco-system and user experience.
-Also you should compare it the Nvidia GTX 1060 which is launched at a cheaper price in India.
+At this price, the Nvidia GTX 1070 is a much better option with an additional 12K price tag but a much better driver eco-system and user experience.
+Also, you should compare it to the Nvidia GTX 1060 that is available at a lower price in India.

 Must Read – Nvidia GTX 1060 Specs Details Price India (23K)

-It is definitely a great card for $199, probably too much enthusiasm and hype of reaching a GTX 980 caused some despair to Pc gamers.
-But if the price goes close to Rs.
+It is definitely a great card for $199, probably too much enthusiasm and hype of reaching a GTX 980 performance caused some despair to Pc gamers.
+But if the price goes down to Rs.
 18K to 22K then definitely the RX 480 is a great deal.